serina-chhem/productManagerInternTest2020/README.md

 Tested on iOS - Safari because not compatible on Chrome for iOS

 1. Create a page with Video.js player.
 Generate P2P by opening 2 tabs at the same time.
+The page is named video.html

 2. Create 2 test pages using : Cloudfront stream and Level3 stream.
 Generate P2P by using contentIdGenerator.
+The pages are called cloudfrontHLS.html and level3HLS.html

 3. Bonus : Add a button to enable/disable P2P upload.

 ### Recommendations for the documentation